V.V. Narvekar, Q. Fan, and S. Warner

 A computational model is used to describe the current density distribution and the water management in the Nafion® 117 and Nafion®1115/PP composite membranes.
 The effects of the change in the membrane water content and the back-diffused water on distribution of proton concentration is discussed.

-Department of ECE, University of Illinois at Urbana-Champaign
+Department of Chemical Engineering, University of Washington

 V. Mathur, J. Li, and W.D.
 Goodhue